The Best Places to Live in Your 20s, Based on Your Priorities

 Montreal, Canada

 Many young people are moving to Montreal because it’s a big city in a new country that’s also super affordable.
-Compared to most North American cities, Montreal’s rent prices are very low without compromising on space and quality.
-With the money you’d save on rent, you could travel Canada to your heart’s content.
+Unlike most North American cities, Montreal’s rent prices are lower without compromising space and quality.
+You could travel Canada to your heart’s content with the money you’d save on rent.

-Montreal is famous for its blend of French Canadian language and culture, making this an excellent place to practice your French.
-While you have to survive cold winters, the history, beauty and arts found in this historic city more than make up for the windchill.
+Montreal is famous for its blend of French and Canadian culture, making it an excellent place to practice your French.
+You’ll have to survive cold winters, but Montreal’s history, beauty and arts found in this historic city more than compensate for the windchill.
 Plus, Montreal has become an international center, allowing you to meet people from all walks of life.

 Did you enjoy this post?
 Join the Renovated community!